Skip to main content

 • Amount — The disputed amount.

-• Status — Current stage of the dispute (color-coded: yellow for action required, red for lost/dispute, green for won).
+• Status — Current stage of the dispute (color-coded as shown above).

 • Reason — Why the cardholder is disputing (e.g., “Fraudulent transaction,” “Not received”).